 - Agent: Claude Bryan

 - 100m: 9.89 (2009); 200m: 20.03 (2003)

 Dallas native and former TCU standout Darvis “Doc” Patton has enjoyed a successful career as a sprinter since he began competing professionally in 2001.
 The three-time Olympian has represented the United States as a member of eight national teams and was a member of the 2003 and 2007 4×100 meter gold-medal winning World Championship teams.
 He was also a member of the 2004 and 2012 4×100-meter silver medal-winning U.S. Olympic teams.
-In 2012 he helped Team USA break a 20 year-old 4×100-meter relay record after running 37.38 in the heats at the London Games.
+At age 35, Doc Patton became the sixth fastest man in history to run 100 meters under any conditions with a 9.75 wind-aided win at the 2013 Texas Relays.
+The prior year, he helped Team USA break a 20 year-old 4×100-meter relay record after running 37.38 in the heats at the London Games.
 His compatriots later bested that time and set another national record in the finals, running 37.04.
 As a collegiate athlete Doc garnered 12 All American certificates in just two years at Texas Christian University.
 He was also a member of the team that currently holds the collegiate record in the 4×200 meter relay.

 Patton’s emotionally inspiring relationship with his mentor is featured in the video kiosk library at the T. Boone Pickens Mentoring Hall of Fame in Irving, Texas.

-In 2012 Patton was elected to The USA Track & Field Board of Directors as the Athletes Advisory Committee representative.
-As a board member, Darvis ensures that athletes in all track and field disciplines have unified representation in the various aspects of USATF, including time schedules for meets, staff selections, drug testing and competition rules.
+In 2012 Patton was elected to The USATF Board of Directors as the Athletes Advisory Committee representative.
+As a board member, Darvis ensures that athletes in all track and field disciplines have unified representation in the various aspects of USATF, including staff selections, drug testing and competition rules.

 Doc, his wife Crystal, their daughter Dakota, and son Darvis live in Grand Prairie, Texas.